rbtcollins/crcache/docs/DESIGN.rst

 Sources have a range of concurrency.
 Fixed resources have the lower and upper bounds the same, indicating that there is no way to discard such resources.
 However, they start out with none allocated.
-Sources with non-zero lower bounds can be preferentially used to fill pool requests.
+Sources with non-zero lower bounds could be preferentially used to fill pool requests.

 Provision
 ---------